amjedpulikkal/aflozz/README.md

 # Floszz E-commerce Website

 Welcome to Floszz, an E-commerce website built using Node.js with Express.js, EJS, and MongoDB.
+## Project URL

+The project has been deployed and is accessible at [https://www.aflozz.shop](https://www.aflozz.shop).

 ## Table of Contents